ShiiRochi/wavesurfer-react/README.md

 8. onUpdate - is called on each region's options update
 9. onUpdateEnd - is called when dragging or resizing are finished

-Rest passed props are passed as region's data into wavesurfer.
+Rest given props are passed as region's data into wavesurfer.

 #### Marker
 Can be used to imperatively control markers.